 The Alternatives Analysis was completed in February 2013.
 The study identified bus rapid transit (BRT) and light rail transit (LRT) alternatives as best meeting the project goals and recommended that both alternatives move forward for further study.
-With both BRT and LRT recommended for analysis from the Union Depot in downtown St. Paul to Manning Avenue in Lake Elmo/Woodbury (approximately 12 miles), and BRT service continuing to Wisconsin (approximately seven additional miles), an Environmental Impact Statement (EIS) was determined to be the appropriate NEPA class of action.
+With both BRT and LRT recommended for analysis from the Union Depot in downtown Saint Paul to Manning Avenue in Lake Elmo/Woodbury (approximately 12 miles), and BRT service continuing to Wisconsin (approximately seven additional miles), an Environmental Impact Statement (EIS) was determined to be the appropriate NEPA class of action.

-Change in NEPA Class of Action
+Change in NEPA class of action (2017)

-After the Alternatives Analysis was completed, an EIS was determined to be the appropriate NEPA class of action based on multiple modes (BRT and LRT) under consideration, the number of alternatives and the length of the potential alignments.
+After the Alternatives Analysis Study was completed, an EIS was determined to be the appropriate NEPA class of action based on multiple modes (BRT and LRT) under consideration, the number of alternatives and the length of the potential alignments.
 In 2013, there were multiple 22-mile BRT alternatives that affected two states, a managed lane alternative and a 12-mile LRT alternative under consideration.

 Since then, through the Scoping and Locally Preferred Alternative processes, the Gateway Corridor/METRO Gold Line has reduced its geographic reach from Hudson, Wisconsin to Woodbury, Minnesota, which is a 10-mile reduction in total project length.
 Additionally, transit technologies under evaluation have been reduced from LRT, BRT and Managed Lanes to only BRT.
 These changes resulted in only one viable BRT alignment.
 That alignment also has a low potential for impacts because it is primarily within existing public right-of-way.
 Based on these changes, the FTA and WCRRA, in consultation with the Minnesota Department of Transportation and the Metropolitan Council, determined that an Environmental Assessment (EA) is the appropriate NEPA class of action consistent with other projects of its scope and scale.
 A 10-day public comment period was held for people to comment on the change from an EIS to an EA.
 Three comments were received.